bmazzarol/plsql-lint-server/README.md

 This implements the [Message v2](http://steelbrain.me/linter/types/linter-message-v2.html) format defined by the Atom Linter.

-The server is started with a given name and port and will service request with the format post@/{file-name}/, passing the document to lint in the post body.
+The server is started with a given name and port.

 This is built against version 2.0.3 of the PL/SQL COP.